Logimethods/nats-connector-spark/README.md

 ## Testing

 JUnit tests are included.
 To perform those tests, [gnatsd](http://nats.io/download/nats-io/gnatsd/) is required.
-Take note that they cannot be run on Eclipse, but with Maven:
+Take note that they cannot be run on Eclipse (due to the required NATS server), but with Maven:

 ```
 nats-connector-spark> mvn compile test